BDC Hamburger Icon

 4. In-N-Out Burger

 At 33 years of age, Lynsi Snyder-Ellingson became one of the youngest American billionaires as well as the CEO of the popular burger chain founded by her grandparents in 1948.
-Snyder-Ellingson more than doubled the number of In-N-Out Burger locations, expanding to Tennessee, Idaho, Texas, Oregon and Colorado.
-Although In-N-Out Burger stock trades at nearly 100 times earnings, Snyder-Ellingson vows that she will never sell the company.
+Snyder-Ellingson more than doubled the number of In-N-Out Burger locations, expanding to Idaho, Texas, Oregon and Colorado.
+In-N-Out Burger is a privately owned company and Snyder-Ellingson vows she will never sell it.

 Lynsi Snyder Ellingson